Jamozed/dotfiles/README.md

 Once the repository has been cloned, the dotfiles can be installed by running `./install.sh`.
 This will create symlinks for each of the configuration files assuming there is not already a file present.

+Neovim plugins must be installed by running `:PaqInstall` inside Neovim.